- June 25, 2019

 In my opinion, how to trade Forex successfully means doing everything you are supposed to do on every trade.

 Every trade, give yourself the goal to improve on every aspect of the three categories mentioned above.
-It is my hope that this assembly of Forex trading tips helps refocus you to act and think like a professional trader who enjoys the good life because of doing all the right things…at the right time….which is every time.
+It is my hope that this assembly of Forex trading tips helps refocus you to act and think like a professional trader, whether you are an experienced trader or just starting.

 - Use alerts to allow you time away from your trading screen so you don’t miss a trading opportunity.